PUBG: Battlegrounds: Mobile versions

 Following the Chinese publication deal for the Windows version, Tencent Games and PUBG Corporation additionally announced that they were planning on releasing two mobile versions based on the game in the country.
 The first, PUBG: Exhilarating Battlefield, is an abridged version of the original game, and was developed by LightSpeed & Quantum Studio, an internal division of Tencent Games.
-The second, PUBG: Army Attack, includes more arcade-style elements, including action taking place on warships, and was developed by Tencent's Timi Studio.
+The second, PUBG: Army Attack, includes more arcade-style elements, including action taking place on warships, and was developed by Tencent's TiMi Studio.
 Both versions are free-to-play, and were released for Android and iOS devices on February 9, 2018.
 The games had a combined total of 75 million pre-registrations, and ranked first and second on the Chinese iOS download charts at launch.
 Following a soft launch in Canada, an English version of Exhilarating Battlefield, localized simply as PUBG Mobile, was released worldwide on March 19, 2018.
 Following its release, a Korean and Japanese oriented version of the game released in June 2018, under the title name PUBG Mobile KR.
 A Vietnamese version, PUBG Mobile VN released in January 2019.

-In China, PUBG Mobile had been awaiting approval by the government for an authorized released, during which the game could only be offered as a public test.
+In China, PUBG Mobile had been awaiting approval by the government for an authorized release, during which the game could only be offered as a public test.
 However, Tencent's planned release was suspended due to the government approval freeze across most of 2018.
-By May 2019, Tencent announced it would no longer seek to publish PUBG Mobile in China, but instead would re-release the game under the title, Game for Peace that readily meets China's content restrictions, such as eliminating blood and gore.
+By May 2019, Tencent announced it would no longer seek to publish PUBG Mobile in China, but instead would re-release the game under the title Game for Peace that readily meets China's content restrictions, such as eliminating blood and gore.
 Taiwanese version of the game was released following the Chinese version, as PUBG Mobile TW.
 A version meant for lower-end mobile devices which features a smaller map made for 60 players, PUBG Mobile Lite, was released on July 25, 2019.
 This had support for high FPS gameplay on multiple Android devices.
 The Chinese version of the app was again renamed to Peacekeeper Elite in 2020.

-Support for 90FPS gameplay was added for selected OnePlus devices in August 2020.
+Support for 90 FPS gameplay was added for selected OnePlus devices in August 2020.

 On May 6, 2021, Krafton announced the relaunch of the game in India, following the ban imposed by the Government of India.
-Krafton directly publish the game instead of Tencent as a newly named title which could be only be accessed by users in India as Battlegrounds Mobile India.
+Krafton directly published the game instead of Tencent as a newly named title which could only be accessed by users in India as Battlegrounds Mobile India.